MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Prerequisites

-- Ensure that chat with Copilot capability is activated by an administrator.
-[Learn more about configuring Copilot and AI capabilities](enable-ai.md).
-- Set your display language in Business Central to English.
+- The display language in Business Central is set to English.
 Learn more about geographic and language availability at [Copilot international availability](https://aka.ms/bapcopilot-intl-report-external).
-- Ensure you are signed into a United States Business Central environment.
+- Chat with Copilot capability is activated by an administrator.
+Learn more in [Configuring Copilot and AI capabilities](enable-ai.md).
+- You're signed in to a Business Central environment that's hosted in the United States.
+Consult your administrator if you're not sure.
 Learn how to find your environment's region in [How to find the Azure region of a Business Central environment](ai-copilot-data-movement.md#how-to-find-the-azure-region-of-a-business-central-environment).

 ## Get started using chat with Copilot